 Here the blue one on the top is the gate driving signal of the upper MOSFET and the red one on the bottom is the gate driving signal for the lower MOSFET.
 In this way, the back emf of the inductor can be passed through the lower MOSFET which was generated by the upper MOSFET switching.
 This way the synchronous buck converter works.

-Why do we need a Gate Driving IC?
+Why do we need a gate-driving IC?

 As you see, the gate driving mechanism in the Synchronous buck converter is a little bit complex.
 A dedicated gate-driving IC can do this job efficiently.
 That is why we need a gate-driving IC.